USD$ = 95.07 GBP£ = 127.24 EUR€ = 108.67 CAD$ = 66.89 AUD$ = 66.01 AED = 25.89 SGD$ = 73.59 NZD$ = 54.10 SEK = 9.84

 2. Exchange rate margin — the gap between the mid-market rate and what the provider offers you

 In the UAE, exchange houses often advertise “zero fees” but make their margin on the exchange rate.
 Always compare the total INR the recipient gets for the same AED amount.
+Use our main INR converter to check live rates before committing.

 Wise